box/wavectl/doc/sphinx/Templating.md

 an ad-hoc way.

 Different teams have re-discovered almost identical best practices.
-Various different ways to formuate the same query have independently spread in the organization.
+Various different ways of formulating the same query have independently spread in the organization.
 For example, we have seen different teams use slightly different metrics and conditions for their high CPU consumption alerts.
 Sometimes we discover a more robust, improved way of building a query.
 That